Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 1. Affidavit from the parties

-An affidavit from the parties stating the date of separation and detailing the circumstances of living separately.
+An affidavit from the parties stating the separation date and detailing the circumstances of living separately.
+The spouses may need to fill out an affidavit explaining their circumstances if they’re ‘separated under one roof’.

 2. Affidavits from Friends or Family

-Statements from friends, family, or neighbours detailing their observations of your living arrangements and social activities.
+Statements from third parties about their observations of your living arrangements and social activities.

 3. Evidence of Separate Lives